BerndSchuller/inhpc_dm/README.md

 You can use `{{VARIABLE}}` elements in the URL, in that case the extension will open a dialog where you can enter value(s) for those variables..

-### The main InHPC datamanagement window
+### The main InHPC Datamanagement window

 The main window is launched either from the Launcher, or via the command palette.

 It is structured into two windows.
-For each of the sides, you can select one of the configured file systems by clicking the "+" icon.
-A context menu (right click), as well as the buttons in the top toolbars on each side give you access to a number of features, such as opening files, renaming etc.
+For each of the sides, you can select one of the beforehand configured file systems by clicking the "+" icon at the top.

+After selecting a file system, a context menu (right click), as well as the buttons in the top toolbars on each side give you access to a number of features, such as opening files, renaming etc.